Emeritus Director

 Mentors

-Each of our CNAP-funded research projects is assigned two men tors to support the project leader's success.
-Both mentors have strong expertise in the relevant field of research, extensive research and grant funding track records, and substantial mentoring experience.
-Pilot grant leaders generally have one mentor who is an expert in their field of research and can support the junior investigator in accomplishing the aims of their pilot project.
+Each of our CNAP-funded research projects is assigned two mentors to support the project leader's success.
+Both mentors have strong expertise in the relevant research field, extensive research and grant-funding track records, and substantial mentoring experience.
+Pilot grant leaders generally have one mentor who is an expert in their research field and can support the junior investigator in achieving the aims of their pilot project.
 For a full list of mentors, please see our Projects and Pilot Grants.